HitasiPatel/AvOps-complete/docs/QuickStart/CoreInfraStructure/CoreInfraStructureCD.md

 5. Select your branch name, Environment and hit the blue Run button in the down right corner of the browser

+6. Now relax and grab a cup a coffee and be right back at the pipeline run after 10-15 minutes.
+Check the status, if it's failed, go to the Troubleshooting steps as linked at the end of this page.

 ## [TroubleShooting](TrobuleShooting.md)